daggermaster3000/Intro_to_neuroinformatics/Follower integrator and differentiator.md

 **Integrators** are a class of low pass circuits that filter out the high frequency components of the signal (often noise). **Differentiators** filter out the low frequency components of the input signal and respond well to its changes.
 Both are used to implement adaptation in neuromorphic systems.
 Adaptation is ubiquitous in neural systems and allows a system to optimize its dynamic range against the characteristics of the prevailing input signal.

 ## Integrators (low pass filters)
-We can see below that for a short time and high frequencies, we get an
+We can see below that for a short time and high frequencies, we get an integral like behaviour to a step response, but for long times, it just follows the input.
 ![[Pasted image 20230204125443.png|400]]
 ![[Pasted image 20230204125640.png]]
 ![[Pasted image 20230204125709.png]]